 Beginning Latin 101-102 (fall-spring) are appropriate for students who have never studied Latin or who have studied Latin previously but need to firm up fundamental grammar, syntax, and vocabulary in preparation for intermediate reading courses.
 Students who have had only one or two years of high school Latin may enroll in Latin 101 in the fall without taking the placement test.
 Students who wish to continue their study of Latin (or are interested in Classics) and have had three or more years of Latin study in high school should take the online Placement Exam.
-Without previous college level course work, students may enroll in Latin 102, 201, 202, or 300-level courses only after completing the placement exam.
 To integrate a study abroad program into their course work, students are advised to complete at least Latin 101-102 by the end of their second year.
-Students who wish to continue their study of Latin (or are interested in Classics) should consult with the Chair, Dr. GailAnn Rickert (firstname.lastname@example.org) about appropriate placement.
+Students who wish to continue their study of Latin (or are interested in Ancient and New Testament Greek or Classics) should consult with the Chair, Dr. GailAnn Rickert (firstname.lastname@example.org) about appropriate placement.

 Organization and Management Studies